-Gul operates from its 19 acre stable yard and woodland (Riverside) in Shrewton, Wiltshire (near Stonehenge), and provides services to Hampshire, Wiltshire and Dorset.
-The charity also maintains another site in Shrewton, The Bustard, as well as supporting two partner sites, Gul Hampshire and Gul Wales.
+Gul operates from its 19 acre stable yard and woodland (Riverside) in Shrewton, Wiltshire (near Stonehenge), and provides services to Hampshire, Wiltshire, Somerset and Dorset.
+The charity also maintains another site in Shrewton, The Bustard, as well as supporting two sites in Wales.

-Since 2006 Gul’s core project has centred on the provision of outdoor activities, principally equine assisted therapy and outdoor learning for groups of disadvantaged individuals.
+Since 2006 Gul’s core projects have focused on the provision of outdoor activities, principally equine assisted therapy and outdoor learning for groups of disadvantaged individuals.
 Central to this is the belief that being outdoors and away from modern distractions is good for people.

-Users are typically referred to Gul via 3 channels; through their educational provider, by a parent or guardian, or via organisations such as the NHS or local councils.
-Gul offers users a package of activities designed by a trained clinician at an assessment.
-Beneficiaries attend Gul for sessions ranging from 15 minutes to full days, working with a therapist or staff member individually or in groups depending on need.
+Gul offers users packages of activities, such as outdoor learning or equine assisted therapy designed by a trained clinician.
+Beneficiaries attend Gul for sessions ranging from 15 minutes to multiple full days, working with a therapist or staff member individually or in groups depending on need.

-Each week 150 users access Gul’s provision with 121 of these being young people aged 6-18, the rest adults and volunteers.
-A typical beneficiary stays with Gul for a full academic year, and because approximately 30% of individuals change each term, in real terms Gul’s therapy directly benefits an estimated 155 individuals each academic year.
-As Gul’s therapies also provide support and relief to families and support networks surrounding the individual, Gul the charity estimates that it indirectly benefits 465 individuals with its therapy programmes from its Riverside location.
-In addition, Gul assists 128 individuals attending volunteer positions or activities at Riverside bringing the total number of individuals receiving a positive benefit from the charity at 876 each year.
+Each week 150 users access Gul’s provision with 69% of these being young people aged 0-25, the rest, adults .
+A typical beneficiary stays with Gul for a full academic year, and because approximately 30% of individuals change each term, Gul’s services directly support over 350 individuals each year.
+As Gul’s provision also provide support and relief to families and support networks surrounding the individual, the overall number of people benefiting for Gul services is much higher than this but this is not something Gul currently measures.

-In 2017 Gul was a referral partner to 3 NHS Trusts, 4 County Councils, 20 primary Schools, 3 secondary Schools, 2 colleges and 2 Universities as well as having partnerships with Community First, The Building Bridges Programme and through Involve Swindon, national businesses such as Lloyds Bank, Nationwide, MACE construction, AVIVA and Tesco all of whom support Gul with volunteer projects.
+Gul recieves referrals from to 4 NHS Trusts, 6 County Councils, over 50 primary Schools, 3 secondary Schools, 2 colleges and 2 Universities as well as having partnerships with local community organisations such as, Community First, The Building Bridges Programme and through Involve Swindon, national businesses such as Lloyds Bank, Nationwide, MACE construction, AVIVA and Tesco all of whom support Gul with volunteer projects.

 Gul's provision increases the opportunities for young people experiencing difficulties.
 Achieving even small goals can transform young people's outlook on the world.
-Gul regularly receives feedback from schools and parents saying how X is a different person and that he or she said they felt really proud of themselves.
-This positive effect is also felt by the families and support agencies surrounding beneficiaries, who as a result are less troubled by the needs of the person in their care.
-In 2017 Gul recorded 95% of those attending its services had improved levels of wellbeing since attending.
+Gul regularly receives feedback such as the one above and this positive effect is also felt by the families and support agencies surrounding beneficiaries, who as a result are less troubled by the needs of the person in their care.
+Gul regularly records satisfaction levels of over 95% of those attending its services.
 On leaving Gul beneficiaries go on to engage more fully with a formal school placement or seek specialist provision elsewhere.
 Gul does not receive formal progress reports of historic beneficiaries but is now in the fortunate position of seeing young people who started Gul aged 8 take their first steps to employment as happy confident adults, indeed one such person has recently been employed by the charity.

 The charity was founded in 2003 by Plain Church Celtic Community (a small Celtic Christian community).
 Beginning with "Rides with Jake" from the home of the charity's CEO Dr Celia Grummitt, all those involved in the set up quickly saw the great need for our provision as a steady stream of people arrived who could benefit from even the very basic provision Gul could offer.